daviddanielng/hide_comments_in_cpp.com/README.md

 # Hide Comments in learncpp.com

-A Chrome extension to hide comments on learncpp.com, helping you focus on the content without distractions.
+A Chrome extension to hide specific comments on learncpp.com, helping you focus on the comments that are useful and educative.

+> **Note**: Currently hides individual comments based on filters.
+Hiding the entire comment section is coming soon!

 ## Features